vladbobu/php8.3-new-features/README.md

 ## License

-This repository is open-sourced under the [MIT License].
+This repository is open-sourced under the MIT License.

 ## Acknowledgements

-This repository is maintained by [Your Name].
+This repository is maintained by Vlad Bobu.
 Thanks to all contributors and the PHP community for their ongoing support and contributions to the PHP language.

 ---